-Implementing a Water Risk Management Plan will not only improve the management and control of health risks associated with the supply and use of water, but also provide a greater public transparency of water testing activities being undertaken by your facility.
+Implementing Water Risk Management Plans assist in the management and control of health risks associated with the supply and use of water.
+Water Risk Management Plans also provide greater public transparency of water testing activities undertaken by your facility.

 A Water Risk Management Team is responsible for developing and enforcing written procedures for legionella risk management.
-It is essential the Water Risk Management Team provides all staff access to the Water Risk Management Plan.
+The Water Risk Management Team must provide all staff access to the Water Risk Management Plan.

-A Water Risk Management Team can be made up of both internal and external resources.
+A Water Risk Management Team can contain both internal and external resources.

 2. Describe the facility’s water distribution system

-When undertaking a proper system analysis, it is essential that accurate plans of the water distribution system are held, along with any modifications to the original system.
+When undertaking a proper system analysis, accurate plans of the water distribution system must be held, along with any modifications to the original system.

 In older or larger buildings, obtaining an accurate plan may be difficult.
 To ensure accuracy, conduct physical inspections to identify and highlight where components of the water distribution system may increase the risk of Legionella growth.